Dallas policy for minority-owned businesses shifts after Trump’s anti-DEI executive order, focus remains on equity

 Share This Story, Choose Your Platform!

 David Silva Ramirez is the Civic Editor for Dallas Documenters.
 He was born in Coahuila, Mexico and was raised in Dallas-Fort Worth.
-He’s passionate about covering West and South Dallas’ communities and is always looking for residents who are interested in joining the Documenters team.
+He’s passionate about local government and finding unique ways to inform and empower neighbors about complex topics and issues.

 Official Title: